NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 Sex
 ~~~

-The Subject's :py:attr:`~pynwb.file.Subject.sex` should be specified as a single upper-case character among the
+The ``sex`` of the :nwb-schema:ref:`sec-Subject` should be specified as a single upper-case character among the
 following four possibilities: "M" (male), "F" (female), "U" (unknown), or "O" (other, for asexual species).

 Check function: :py:meth:`~nwbinspector.checks.nwbfile_metadata.check_subject_sex`